Consent Matters is a compulsory online training about appropriate behaviour and positive intervention.

 If you have a Consent Matters sanction and:

-- you completed your training after 23 November 2018 (or 14 December for Calendar B students), your Spring session results will take up to 72 hours to appear
+- you completed your training after the results release date, your session results will take up to 72 hours to appear

 - you're seeing as ‘pass’ in UTSOnline and you’ve waited 72 hours but still can’t see your results, send an online enquiry via Ask UTS with your certificate of completion attached